Primary sources and why you should use them

 How do I access primary sources?

 This depends on the type of source that you want to use.
-Often, you will have to make an appointment with the museum, library, or institution that owns the primary resources you wish to examine.
+Often, you will have to make an appointment with the museum, library, or institution that owns the primary sources you wish to examine.
 Generally, access to primary source materials is given with supervision, to ensure that the original materials are not damaged in any way.
 If you are examining primary sources relating to a court case or anything which might be ‘sensitive' or involving people who are still alive, you may have to sign a confidentiality contract to gain access to archives.

 Do I need to reference primary sources?

 Yes.
 You need to reference a primary source just as you would a secondary source.
-Primary sources are original materials just like any other, and as such you need to reference the material just as you would Academic books or articles.
+Primary sources are original materials just like any other, and as such you need to reference the material just as you would academic books or articles.

 Most primary sources come with a unique code, and this code is their identifier.
 This differs from depository to depository, so make sure you use the correct code depending on the place you access the source.
-Then you apply this identifier in the way in which your citation style requires, such as APA, Harvard, Chicago, etc. For example:
+Then you apply this identifier in the way in which your citation style requires, such as APA, Harvard, Chicago, etc.

-Museum exhibits (APA style) [Terracotta statuette of a woman].
+[Terracotta statuette of a woman].
 (2nd century B.C.).
 Metropolitan Museum of Art, New York, NY.

-Works of art (APA style) Matisse, H. (1906) Olive Trees at Collioure [Oil on canvas].
+Matisse, H. (1906) Olive Trees at Collioure [Oil on canvas].
 Robert Lehman Collection, Metropolitan Museum of Art, New York, NY.

-Letters (APA style) Highsmith, C. M. (2008) Mount Foraker, Denali National Park, Alaska.
+Highsmith, C. M. (2008) Mount Foraker, Denali National Park, Alaska.
 Carol M. Highsmith Archive, Library of Congress, Washington, DC.

 Frequently Asked Questions about primary sources

-Is an interview a primary source?
+👨🏫 Is an interview a primary source?

 The answer to this is not straightforward, but in general, the answer is: yes.
 When you conducted the interview yourself and included it as supporting evidence in your research paper, then the interview is definitely a primary source.
 Take a look at Is an interview a primary source? for more insight on this topic.